 Inside the courtroom

-The first state trial related to these claims began on May 28, 2019 in the State District Court of Cleveland County, Oklahoma.
-A judgment was rendered on August 26, 2019.
+The first state trial related to these claims began on May 28, 2019, in the State District Court of Cleveland County, Oklahoma.
+An initial judgment was rendered on August 26, 2019.
 See our press release on the original decision here.
 On appeal, in November 2021, the Oklahoma State Supreme Court ruled in favor of Johnson & Johnson and its U.S.-based Janssen Pharmaceutical Companies in overturning the trial court’s previous judgment.
 See our statement on the ruling here.
 The Court issued its final mandate on December 8, 2021.

-Ahead of the trial set to begin October 21, 2019, we announced a settlement agreement with two Ohio counties, which resolved all of the counties’ claims with no admission of liability and removing Johnson & Johnson and Janssen from the federal trial.
-We remain open to identifying an appropriate, comprehensive resolution of the overall opioid litigation.
+Ahead of a trial that was set to begin in October, 2019, we announced a settlement agreement with two Ohio counties, which resolved all of the counties’ claims with no admission of liability and removing Johnson & Johnson and Janssen from the federal trial.

 Addressing Important Questions

 1. What are our products at issue in this litigation?

 Plaintiffs’ claims against us focus on two Schedule II prescription opioid medicines: DURAGESIC®, a fentanyl transdermal patch, and NUCYNTA® and NUCYNTA® ER, tapentadol tablets.
 The Company no longer sells prescription opioid medications in the United States as part of our ongoing efforts to focus on transformational innovation and serving unmet patient needs.

 2. Plaintiffs allege that you marketed directly to consumers to boost sales – how is that any different from other manufacturers’ practices?